About us

 Director of Activities & Events

 Lisa has been a part of the Aurora Team since 2017.
-She knows the importance of connection and community and loves to see residents rediscover themselves in their recovery.

 Lisa Hancharek - Director of Activities and Events